 The taste of kimchi varies widely, depending on the quality, type and ratio of the seasoning ingredients.
 Each Korean household has its own recipes, often driven by the regional flavors of their hometown.
 I find myself making it differently each time.

 Good quality gochugaru makes a big difference in kimchi.
 In addition to gochugaru (고추가루, Korean red chili pepper flakes), garlic and ginger, kimchi recipes typically call for various jeotgal (젓갈, salted seafood) for the distinct pungency and depth of flavors and to aid the fermentation process.
 Saeujeot (새우젓, salted shrimp) and myulchiaekjeot (멸치액젓, fish sauce made with anchovies) are the most common ones.
+Read more about these ingredients in my Korean Pantry Seasoning Ingredients.

 Sometimes, I also use fresh shrimp which is my mother’s secret ingredient for adding extra freshness to the kimchi flavor.
 If you can’t find saeujeot in your area, consider using some raw shrimp instead.